ajayDchandra/Englighting-lives/README.md

 # Englighting-lives

-## This is a repository for the webpage of the NGO Englighting Lives by the college BVRIT, Hyderabad
+### This is a repository for the webpage of the NGO Englighting Lives by the college BVRIT, Hyderabad

+## Requirments
+* Python
+* Internet connection